cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 of the functions provided by the collection of schemes above but specified with sufficient clarity that they can be interoperably implemented.
-The HPKE construction defined herein is secure against (adaptive) chosen ciphertext attacks (IND-CCA2 secure) under classical assumptions about the underlying primitives {{HPKEAnalysis}} {{ABHKLR20}}.
+The HPKE construction defined herein is secure against (adaptive) chosen ciphertext attacks (IND-CCA2-secure) under classical assumptions about the underlying primitives {{HPKEAnalysis}} {{ABHKLR20}}.
 A summary of these analyses is in {{sec-properties}}.